Skip to main content

 enabledValue: "on"

-Similarly you can map state in roles and groups.
+You can similarly map states for roles and groups.

-Used to map group-to-roles relationship from LDAP to Ilum.
+These options map group-to-role relationships from LDAP to Ilum.

 dn: cn=datascientist,ou=subgroups,dc=springframework,dc=org